michaelnisi/troubled/data/posts/2014/serving-static-files-in-lan.md

 Browse to `http://YourComputerName.local` to test.

-*Less fluff, more buff!* The [st](https://github.com/isaacs/st) module serves static files, does etags, caching, etc. In fact, it also comes with a CLI.
-So, if installed globally:
+*Less fluff, more buff!* The [st](https://github.com/isaacs/st) module serves static files, does etags, caching, etc. In fact, it also comes with a CLI—so, if installed globally:

     npm install -g st